What is planned giving? At its heart, Planned Giving is people.

 Planned Giving is endowing a research fund from your will to help a university’s astrophysics program continue to unlock the secrets of the universe.

-Planned Giving is people — people from all walks of life and all income levels.
+Like I said, Planned Giving is people — people from all walks of life and all income levels.
 People like you, who want to make a difference in the world.
 People like you, who want to leave a legacy; who want to make the world a better place.
 If you’ve ever dreamt of making a significant gift to support your favorite nonprofit while also building a more secure future for yourself and your loved ones, Planned Giving can make that dream a reality.

+But perhaps the best feature of all is that Planned Giving provides a flexible way for anyone, from any walk of life, to create a significant legacy.
 You can fund a planned gift to a nonprofit organization with cash, stock, business interests, real estate, artwork, tangible personal property, life insurance, retirement plan assets and more.
 And you can direct your gift to the area of a nonprofit’s mission that is most important to you.

 Planned Giving is a way to make an impact and grow a meaningful legacy — both for yourself, and for your favorite nonprofit — in ways that you likely had never imagined.